Skip to main content

 DokimosServerReporter reporter = DokimosServerReporter.fromEnvironment();

-2. A background thread batches items and sends them to the server
+2. A background thread batches queued items and POSTs them to the server.

 Batching

-Items are sent in batches to reduce HTTP overhead:
+Items ship in batches to cut HTTP overhead:

-Whichever threshold is reached first triggers a batch send.
+Whichever limit is hit first triggers a send.

 RunHandle handle = reporter.startRun("experiment", metadata);